-B. Scope Of Provisions.
+B. Scope of Provisions.

-- 1. These regulations are supplemented and qualified by the regulations of the particular zoning district in which a sign may be located and by additional general regulations appearing elsewhere in this UDC which are incorporated as part of this Section by reference.
-This Section contains regulations applicable to all signs in all zoning districts. - Regulations for any signs may be made more restrictive in the conditions of the ordinance governing a particular planned district or special procedure.
-Regulations may also be modified when a sign package is submitted and approved by the City of Chesterfield. - On the effective date of this UDC, no sign, except a sign presently so lighted, shall be illuminated by intermittent light sources.
+- These regulations are supplemented and qualified by the regulations of the particular zoning district in which a sign may be located and by additional general regulations appearing elsewhere in this UDC which are incorporated as part of this Section by reference.
+This Section contains regulations applicable to all signs in all zoning districts. - 2.
+Regulations for any signs may be made more restrictive in the conditions of the ordinance governing a particular Planned District or Special Procedure.
+Regulations may also be modified when a sign package is submitted and approved by the City of Chesterfield. - 3.
+On the effective date of this UDC, no sign, except a sign presently so lighted, shall be illuminated by intermittent light sources.
 This prohibition shall not apply to signs displaying time and temperature, stock market quotes or the manual changeable copy on a sign. - 4.
-When sign illumination is desired, it shall be arranged so as not to cast light directly from any source of illumination on any public right-of-way or on adjoining properties in the

-NU Non-Urban, PS Park and Scenic, AG Agricultural or any residential district.
+When sign illumination is desired, it shall be arranged so as to not cast light directly from any source of illumination on any public right-of-way or on adjoining properties in the "NU" Non-Urban, "PS" Park and Scenic, "AG" Agricultural or any residential district.

-C. Permits And Municipal Zoning Approvals (MZAs) For Signs.
+C. Permits and Municipal Zoning Approvals (MZAs) for Signs.